ravijanjam/qkw/README.md

 # write to the database freshly
 qkw -C -if cmdinput.data

-# add modified data from file, should have existing content
+# add modified data from file, should have existing label
 qkw -C -mf cmdinput.data

 # delete the modified data from file, label should exist